beatngu13/visual-testing/README.md

 ## Benchmark

-The benchmark suite consists of offline versions from 25 of the [most popular websites](https://en.wikipedia.org/wiki/List_of_most_popular_websites), including a script to update the downloaded versions.
+The benchmark suite consists of offline versions from 20 of the [most popular websites](https://en.wikipedia.org/wiki/List_of_most_popular_websites), including a script to update the downloaded versions.
 Each page was modified to simulate real-world scenarios that can be used to evaluate visual testing tools.
-The currently available pages are (extracted between October 15 and 23, 2019):
+The currently available pages are (extracted on January 20, 2020):

 1. 360.cn
-1. aliexpress.com
 1. alipay.com
 1. amazon.com
 1. apple.com